 Locking yourself away in your apartment, dorm room or childhood bedroom for two weeks is enough to make anyone crazy.
 Don’t be crazy, you have plenty of time in your life to let that happen to you naturally.
 Terrifying.
 Instead of signing up for solitary confinement, plan to meet a friend somewhere cliche’ and socially distant at the same time, like outside a coffee shop, the library or on a zoom call for a virtual study session.
 Just make sure the friend who you choose to meet is someone who’s actually focused and won’t be a big distraction.

 No, pulling an all-nighter to study for a big exam won’t help you – science says so.
 Most experts agree that staying up all night to cram for a test can do you more harm than good.
 So, while you probably don’t have the luxury of sleeping until noon, it’s important you get your eight hours if you want to maximize your brainpower.

 Plan a fun event at the end of it all.

-Throw a party, put your neon bathing suit on and head to a music festival, whatever … just give yourself something to look forward to.
+A little Among Us Or Destiny with friends, a yard hang out with the guys or gals and some beers, whatever … just give yourself something to look forward to.
 Dangle a bottle of IPA to chase along the way and it’ll make all of your hard work seem worth it.